noxterr/DiscordBot/README.md

 and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

 ## [released]
-## [2.1.7] 03-12-2021
+## [2.1.8] 04-7-2022

-- `console.logs` are removed around to help improve logs retrace on hard commands
-- `cron.js` will be introduced to allow judge on time
+- Major fixes and doc, commands and prod, branching and actions